Police: Man from Ohio with semi-automatic rifle inside Times Square subway station arrested, charged

-Police say 18-year-old Saadiq Teague was spotted by officers around 12:30 p.m. inside the Times Square ACE subway station, outside the turnstiles.
+Saadig Teague was arraigned Saturday afternoon, a day after police say officers spotted the 18-year-old around 12:30 p.m. inside the Times Square ACE subway station, outside the turnstiles.

 Officers recovered an AK-47 magazine with 17 live rounds in it and one loose round inside Teague's shopping bag.
 A scale used for drug paraphernalia was also recovered from Teague's backpack.